Brushfam/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 Decentralization can be achieved by providing the right to upgrade only to decentralized authority like governance, multisig, or another analog.

-There is also a possibility of smart contract upgradeability via `Proxy` and `Diamond` patterns, but these use `DelegateCall`, which is currently not working in ink!
-4, therefore the implementation of these in OpenBrush will currently not work.
+There is also a possibility of smart contract upgradeability via `Proxy` and `Diamond` patterns, but these use `DelegateCall`.
+Delegate calls [were marked](https://github.com/paritytech/ink/pull/1331#discussion_r953736863) as a possible attack vector in ink!
+Therefore the `Proxy` and `Diamond` patterns will not work within OpenBrush until this is reimplemented in ink!
+4.

 ## Storage layout